edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedUsers.md

    ```
    make gen ds-mqtt mqtt
-     - Generates secure compose file configured to use MQTT for the message bus and just the Device MQTT device service.
+     - Generates secure compose file configured to use MQTT for the message bus, adds then MQTT broker and the Device MQTT services.

    make gen no-secty ds-modbus
      - Generates non-secure compose file with just the Device Modbus device service.